-Every year, the UCL Centre for Holocaust Education look to recruit up to 15 secondary schools in England committed to enhancing teaching and learning about the Holocaust.
-UCL Beacon Schools in Holocaust Education will become dynamic hubs serving a network of local schools and will partner with the Centre to improve teaching standards, raise pupil achievement, and strengthen SMSC provision.
+Every year, the UCL Centre for Holocaust Education looks to recruit up to 20 secondary schools in England committed to enhancing teaching and learning about the Holocaust.
+UCL Beacon Schools in Holocaust Education become dynamic hubs serving a network of local schools and partner with the Centre to improve teaching standards, raise pupil achievement, strengthen SMSC provision, enhance safeguarding and support whole school improvement.

 What does it cost?

-The programme is provided to schools free of charge, and includes the cost of hotels, flights, excursions, meals, CPD, venues, and university expertise and consultancy.
+The programme is provided to schools free of charge and includes the CPD provided, materials and resources, university expertise and personal mentorship.

 Why would a school apply?

 This is an opportunity for your school to partner with the world’s top-rated university for education, to raise the quality of learning and expectations in your school, and to help your students to become more engaged in their own learning and more independent, critical thinkers.
-UCL Institute of Education has been judged Outstanding by Ofsted at every level and on every criteria of Initial Teacher Education.
-UCL Centre for Holocaust Education combines extensive research into classroom needs with a teacher development programme and effective educational resources specifically designed to meet these challenges.
+UCL Institute of Education has been judged ‘Outstanding’ by Ofsted at every level and on every criteria of Initial Teacher Education.
+The Centre combines extensive research into classroom needs with a teacher development programme and effective educational resources specifically designed to meet these challenges.

 What is the impact on pupil outcomes?